Start or Expand Your Business in Sweden with Scandicorp

 1. Choose Your Business Structure

-• Public Limited Company (AB Publ) — For companies aiming to go public.
+- Public Limited Company (AB Publ) — for companies aiming to go public.

-• Branch Office — Extension of a foreign company.
+- Branch Office — extension of a foreign company.

 2. Register Your Business

-You must register with:
+You typically register with:

-• Bolagsverket — Swedish Companies Registration Office
+- Bolagsverket — Swedish Companies Registration Office

-• Skatteverket — Swedish Tax Agency
+- Skatteverket — Swedish Tax Agency

-• Choose a company name
+- Choose a company name

-• Provide director/shareholder info
+- Provide director/shareholder information

-• Pay share capital (SEK 25,000 for AB)
+- Deposit share capital (e.g., SEK 25,000 for AB)

 3. Apply for Permits and Licenses